Where to Stay in Milan: Best Areas & Hotels

-For an intimately romantic experience, Sina The Gray is a modern, stylish boutique hotel with only 21 rooms.
-It's perfectly located right next to the Duomo.
+For an intimately romantic experience, Sina The Gray is a modern, stylish boutique design hotel with only 21 rooms.
+It's perfectly located a few steps to the Duomo.
 Book a Gallery room, with views directly into the iconic Galleria Vittorio Emanuele II from your bed.

 Where to Stay in Milan near the Airport